 The difference is all in the lighting.
 The Low Glow's lighting is brighter than the more expensive No Glow, so the camera is more likely to be noticed by some wildlife and by any people passing by.
 However, a lower cost for the same quality of photography and video means this is still one of the best trail cameras around.

-The Spypoint Link-S trail camera adds another welcome feature for anyone who wants to review footage remotely on their phone or another device.
+The Spypoint Link-S-Dark trail camera adds another welcome feature for anyone who wants to review footage remotely on their phone or another device.
 Its cellular technology allows the camera to connect straight to the Skypoint app on your smartphone, tablet, or laptop.

 With remote trail cam recording, it can be a challenge to capture decent footage in both bright daylight and at night.
 The Bushnell Core DS No Glow Trail Camera helps resolve that issue by giving this trail camera two image sensors rather than one.
 The first is optimised for daytime use and the other for night.
 Together with the camera's 'nearly invisible' LED lights, this makes it easier to capture shots of even the most camera-shy wildlife.